 Joolz was created on the streets of Amsterdam in 2004 when founder Emile Kuenen saw parents struggling with strollers over the canal bridges and vowed to make the best pushchair possible.
 He named his flegding company Joolz, a twist on the word “jewels”, because he hoped the product would be equally precious to parents.

 Three years later, the first Joolz Day stroller was sold and the company is now a growing global brand, set to launch three new ranges.
 Offering extendable handles and foot rests, making it perfect for parents and children of all sizes, plus a cot big enough for overnight sleeping, their pushchairs are celebrated for being both chic and user-friendly.
-It's why we rated the Day as highly commended in the Junior Design Awards last year.
+It’s why they have been rated as highly commended in our Junior Design Awards.